 Did you ever wonder where and how the current Internet had its birth?

 The 1959 Class website tech is happy to report that she graduated from University of California, Santa Barbara -- one of those first FOUR nodes on ARPANET (Advanced Research Projects Agency).
-While graduating prior to the historic "1st Four Node" event, her first class in computing was taken at the newly established UCSB College of Engineering, the organization that led the event.
+While graduating prior to the historic "1st Four Node" event, her first class in computing was taken at the newly established UCSB College of Engineering, the organization responsible for the UCSB-node on the experiment.

 From the Scientific American (2009) with Credit: COURTESY OF ALEX MCKENZIE : Forty years ago—on December 5, 1969—the U.S. Department of Defense's Advanced Research Projects Agency (ARPA) connected four computer network nodes at the University of California, Los Angeles, (U.C.L.A.), the Stanford Research Institute (S.R.I.) in Menlo Park, Calif., U.C.
 Santa Barbara (UCSB), and the University of Utah.
 The "Sigma 7" note next to the circle depicting the UCLA node refers to the Sigma 7 computer at UCLA's Network Measurement Center that Vint Cerf connected to ARPANET.